DarrylBourke/STEPH/README.md

 London School of Hygiene & Tropical Medicine (LSHTM) module

-Analysis carried out using STATA
+Statisical analysis was carried out using STATA